Bill Murray: Early life

-Murray was born on September 21, 1950, in Evanston, Illinois, to Lucille Murray (née Collins; 1921–1988), a mail-room clerk, and Edward Joseph Murray II (1921–1967), a lumber salesman.
-He was raised in Wilmette, Illinois, a northern suburb of Chicago.
+Murray was born on September 21, 1950, in Evanston, Illinois, to Lucille, a mail room clerk, and Edward J. Murray, a lumber salesman.
+He attended Loyola Academy, an all-boys Jesuit school in Wilmette, Illinois, a northern suburb of Chicago.

 Murray and his eight siblings grew up in an Irish Catholic family.
 His paternal grandfather was from County Cork, while his maternal ancestors were from County Galway.
-Three of his siblings, John Murray, Joel Murray, and Brian Doyle-Murray, are also actors.
+Three of his siblings, John Murray, Joel Murray and Brian Doyle-Murray, are also actors.
 A sister, Nancy, is an Adrian Dominican nun in Michigan; she has traveled the United States in two one-woman programs, portraying Catherine of Siena and Dorothy Stang.
 His brother Ed Murray died in 2020.
 Their father died in 1967 at the age of 46 from complications of diabetes when Bill was 17.

-As a youth, Murray read children's biographies of American heroes like Kit Carson, Wild Bill Hickok, and Davy Crockett.
+As a youth, Murray read children's biographies of American heroes like Kit Carson, Wild Bill Hickok and Davy Crockett.
 He attended St. Joseph's grade school and Loyola Academy.
-During his teen years, he worked as a golf caddy to fund his education at the Jesuit high school, and was the lead singer of a rock band called the Dutch Masters and took part in high school and community theater.
+During his teen years, he worked as a golf caddy to fund his education at the Jesuit high school, was the lead singer of a rock band (the Dutch Masters) and took part in high school and community theater.
 One of his sisters had polio and his mother suffered several miscarriages.

 After graduating from Loyola Academy, Murray attended Regis University in Denver, Colorado, taking pre-medical courses, but quickly dropped out and returned to Illinois.
-Decades later, in 2007, Regis awarded him an honorary Doctor of Humanities degree.
+In 2007, Regis awarded him an honorary Doctor of Humanities degree.
 On September 21, 1970, his 20th birthday, the police arrested Murray at Chicago's O'Hare Airport for trying to smuggle 10 lbs of cannabis, which he had allegedly intended to sell.
 It was discovered after Murray joked to the passenger next to him that he had packed a bomb in his luggage.
 Murray was convicted and sentenced to probation.